srinath-96/Sidekick/README.md

 Idea is pretty simple: Take screenshots of your screen send it to an LLM and get responses based on what it sees.
 Objective is to replicate a certain Application.
 Trying to recreate Cluely to understand how to tear it apart :!!!!! working on linking it up with ollama for you open source baddies.
 (P.S.
 A better looking ReadME file will be written soon.
 I am a little caught up working on the project :))
+DISCLAIMER: THIS IS NOT A CHEATING TOOL AND I WILL NOT BE RELEASING AN INVISIBLE MODE.
 Current Demo: Everything in it including the system prompt is subject to change, The Main purpose of this tool remains TO be a personalized AI assistant with completely local LLMs.

 https://github.com/user-attachments/assets/60b3c47c-2d09-4fed-84ad-27491f5ba557